 Rural Physician Shortages

 Decades ago, country doctors were a commonplace, but shifting demographics and economics have made them a scarcity in the 21st century.
-AMSA’s report stresses the need for primary care physicians in rural areas.
-“Small towns around the country face the loss of their medical services because they have no doctors to run their clinics,” the report says.
+Physician shortages are expected to be the most severe in rural communities across the US.
+Many small towns around the country face the entire loss of their health services because they have no doctors to run their clinics.

 (Photo, inset right) Doctors need to be trained to handle health crises unique to urban areas.
 Photo: FreeDigitalPhotos.net